Local and global integrability of Lie brackets: From local Lie groupoids to global Lie groupoids

 We claim that $U_\pi$ is a full neighborhood while $U_{\pi/2}$ is not.

 For the local Lie group structure on $U_{\pi/2}$, obtained by shrinking $\S^1$, the map:

 is easily seen to be a morphism of local Lie groups.
 Hence, there is an induced Lie group morphism:

 which is local diffeomorphism.
 Since $\AsCo(U_{\pi/2})$ is connected and $\R$ is 1-connected, we must have $\AsCo(U_{\pi/2})\simeq \R$, so that $U_{\pi/2}$ is not a full neighborhood.
-Notice that the local morphism $\phi$ does not extend to a Lie group morphism $\S^1\to \R$ since the only such morphism is the trivial one -- this would be the case $k=0$ in Theorem \ref{thm:local:global:forms}, so the theorem does not hold for $U_{\pi/2}$.
+Notice that the local morphism $\phi$ does not extend to a Lie group morphism $\S^1\to \R$ since the only such morphism is the trivial one -- this would be the case $k=0$ in Corollary \ref{cor:local:global:forms}, so the corollary does not hold for $U_{\pi/2}$.

 For the local group structure on $U_{\pi}$ the map:

 is not anymore a morphism of local Lie groups: for example, $2e^{i\frac{3\pi}{4}}=e^{-i\frac{\pi}{2}}$ but $2 \phi(e^{i\frac{3\pi}{4}})=\frac{3\pi}{2}\not=-\frac{\pi}{2}=\phi(2e^{i\frac{3\pi}{4}})$.
 On the other hand, we can consider the inclusion: